Shy couplings, CAT(0) spaces, and the lion and man

-Examples of \(\CAT0\) domains include convex domains and domains that are the unions of a pair of convex domains.
-See, for instance, \citet{BridsonHaefliger-1999} and \citet{AlexanderBishopGhrist-2006}, where more general examples are also provided; in particular, a large range of examples follows from iterated application of the result that if two \(\CAT0\) domains have a geodesically convex intersection then their union is \(\CAT0\).
+Examples of $\CAT0$ domains include convex domains and domains that are the unions of a pair of convex domains.
+See, for instance, \citet{BridsonHaefliger-1999} and \citet{AlexanderBishopGhrist-2006}, where more general examples are also provided; in particular, a large range of examples follows from iterated application of the result that if two $\CAT0$ domains have a geodesically convex intersection then their union is $\CAT0$.
 The exterior sphere and interior cone conditions in the theorem are required in order to apply the results of \citet{Saisho-1987} to generate reflected diffusions using the Skorokhod transformation.

-The three dimensional domain in Figure \ref{fig:dumbbells} is \(\CAT0\).
+The three-dimensional domain in Figure~\ref{figdumbbells} is $\CAT0$.
 There are two different ways to see this.
 First, it is easy to see that for every point on the boundary of the domain, at most one of the principal curvatures is negative.
-An alternative way to see that the domain is \(\CAT0\) is to observe that a single dumbbell (the union of two spheres and the connecting tube) is a \(\CAT0\) domain.
+An alternative way to see that the domain is $\CAT0$ is to observe that a single dumbbell (the union of two spheres and the connecting tube) is a $\CAT0$ domain.
 The whole set is the union of five dumbbells.
-The non-empty intersections of the dumbbells are balls.
+The nonempty intersections of the dumbbells are balls.

-Remarkably, all bounded simply-connected planar domains are \(\CAT0\) in their intrinsic metrics.
-Thus, in the planar case, there is an immediate consequence of Theorem \ref{thm:no-shy-coupling} which is a strikingly powerful result depending principally on topological conditions: \begin{thm} Suppose that \(D\) is a simply-connected bounded planar domain with boundary satisfying uniform exterior sphere and interior cone conditions.
-There can be no shy co-adapted coupling for reflected Brownian motion in \(D\). \end{thm}
+Remarkably, all bounded simply-connected planar domains are $\CAT0$ in their intrinsic metrics.
+Thus, in the planar case, there is an immediate consequence of Theorem~\ref{thmno-shy-coupling} which is a strikingly powerful result depending principally on topological conditions: \begin{thmm} Suppose that $D$ is a simply-connected bounded planar domain with boundary satisfying uniform exterior sphere and interior cone conditions.
+There can be no shy co-adapted coupling for reflected Brownian motion in $D$. \end{thmm}